Sorel-Tracy: History

 Previous to the construction of the Halifax-class frigates, MIL (Marine Industries Ltd, operated by the Simard family of Sorel, constructed HMCS Nipigon, which was commissioned there in 1964.
 MIL was also the site of construction of HMCS Bras d'Or, an experimental hydrofoil commissioned by the Royal Canadian Navy.
 The construction of both these ships was overseen by Cmdr.
 Donald Clark CD RCN.

+Economy

+The city is home to the Tracy Thermal Generating Station.

+The city is home to a shipyard, which built several Royal Canadian Navy ships in the 20th century.

+The city is home to QIT-Fer et Titane, a titanium smelter and refinery now owned by the Rio Tinto.